 On the same day, Google’s Matt Cutts published Google incorporating site speed in search rankings on his blog.
 These posts introduced site speed as a ranking signal that Google would be using.

-Matt Cutts told us that it wouldn’t be an earth shattering signal.
+Matt Cutts told us that site speed wouldn’t be an earth-shattering signal.
 And that it might not have an impact within a large set of rankings.
 But he did stress that site speed has benefits other than just ranking, including improved user experience.